 The regulations require all organisations that collect and retain data to appoint dedicated Information Officers, responsible for data security.

-Definitions of what counts as personal data are also widened to potentially include IP addresses and other ‘Personal Identifiers’… ‘Reflecting changes in technology and the way organisations collect information about people’
+Definitions of what counts as personal data are also widened to include IP addresses and other ‘Personal Identifiers’… ‘Reflecting changes in technology and the way organisations collect information about people’

 Dramatically, in the event of prosecution fines could be as much 2% of an organisations Global revenue!!

-That may turn out to be so, but given general public anxiety over data collection and the need of business to follow regulations in significant markets, it is likely that the continued tightening in the EU will strongly influence UK policy.
+That may turn out to be so, but don’t count on it, given general public anxiety over data collection and the need of business to follow the regulations of significant markets, it is likely that the continued tightening will strongly influence UK policy.

 At Evisible, we are data experts and have helped many organisations to cleanse and secure their marketing data silos, improving data collection and processing policies and practice, to both comply with general regulation and create opportunity to increase positive engagement with customers.